Key takeaways:

 Georgia

-To get your chosen license in Georgia, register with the Georgia Secretary of State – Professional Licensing Boards Division.
+To get your license in Georgia, register with the Georgia Secretary of State, Professional Licensing Boards Division.

-Then, submit the required documentation and pay the fee.
-Write and pass the examination and provide proof of insurance.
+Submit the required documentation and pay the fee.
+Pass the examination and provide proof of insurance.

 Hawaii

-To get your contractor’s license in Hawaii and start performing roofing work, register with the Hawaii Department of Commerce and Consumer Affairs through the Professional & Vocational Licensing Division and the Contractors Licensing Board.
+To get your contractor’s license in Hawaii, register with the Hawaii Department of Commerce and Consumer Affairs through the Professional & Vocational Licensing Division and the Contractors Licensing Board.

-To become a licensed contractor, you need to complete the application form and submit the required documentation along with the necessary fees.
-Next, take and pass the licensing examination.
-Lastly, provide proof of liability and workers’ compensation insurance to comply with all licensing requirements.
+Complete the application form and submit the required documentation and fees.
+Take and pass the licensing examination.
+Provide proof of liability and workers’ compensation insurance.

 Idaho

-To become a registered roofing contractor, you need to submit an application with the necessary supporting documentation and fees.
-This includes proof of worker’s compensation insurance or a statement explaining why it’s not required, and proof of general liability insurance.
-The application must also include a statement of the type of construction to be done—in this case, roofing.
+To become a registered roofing contractor, submit an application with the necessary documentation and fees.
+This includes proof of workers’ compensation insurance or a statement explaining why it’s not required, and proof of general liability insurance.
+The application must also include a statement of the type of construction to be done.

 Illinois